Germany's scaled-down coronavirus Carnival | DW | 11.02.2021

 But these plans have long since been off the table.
 Today, when many celebrations would usually be getting underway in large, crowded venues and tents, Germany remains in strict lockdown.
 Street carnivals, stage events and parades have been canceled.

-Nevertheless, there are some surprises in store for carnival fans in German this year, too.
+Nevertheless, there are some surprises in store for carnival fans in Germany this year, too.

 The popular "Mainz bleibt Mainz" ("Mainz stays Mainz") TV program will take place and be broadcast as usual on Carnival Friday, which is February 12 this year.
 However, instead of being live, it will be pre-recorded without an audience.
 For the first time in its history, it also won't feature live singing.
 According to the Mainzer Carnival Association (MCV), the event will be "unique in the history of televised carnival."